spatialos/online-services/docs/content/services-packages/analytics-pipeline/backfill.md

 Make sure you unset the `GOOGLE_APPLICATION_CREDENTIALS` environment variable after you finish.
 Otherwise, Terraform defaults to using these credentials instead of those you configured with `gcloud`.

 5\.
-Navigate to `/services/python/analytics-pipeline/src` and execute the backfill batch script using the table and template below.
+Navigate to `/services/python/analytics-pipeline/src` and execute the backfill batch script using the tables and template below.

 | Flag | Optional/Required | Description |
 |------|-------------------|-------------|